SUPERMAN Returns to the Movies (1978-1987)

 Gerard Christopher ('Clark Kent/Superboy', 1989-1992)

-Ilya Salkind produced this syndicated series (first filmed at the Disney/MGM Studios in Orlando, Florida, then at Universal Studios in Orlando), which would foreshadow the next decade's "Smallville" as a look at the years prior to Superman's adventures as an adult.
-This version, however, used the earlier comic book 'take' on the character, as an already established super hero, now attending "Shuster" University (in a nod to one of Superman's creators).
+Alexander and Ilya Salkind produced this syndicated series, distributed by Viacom (first filmed at the Disney/MGM Studios in Orlando, Florida, then at Universal Studios in Orlando), which would foreshadow the next decade's "Smallville" as a look at the years prior to Superman's adventures as an adult.
+This version, however, used the earlier comic book 'take' on the character, as an already established super hero, now attending "Shuster" University, in "Siegelville", Florida (in a nod to Superman's creators).

-With hunky John Haymes Newton (1965- ) initially cast as Superboy/Clark Kent, Stacy Haiduk (Newton's offscreen girlfriend) as Lana Lang, James Calvert (in Season One) as 'Jimmy Olsen'-ish T.J.
-White (son of Perry, and Clark's best friend), and a rather two-dimensional Scott Wells as Lex Luthor, the series offered better FX than previous "Superman" television incarnations, although most of the plotlines were fairly routine (with a few exceptions).
+With hunky novice actor John Haymes Newton (1965- ) initially cast as Superboy/Clark Kent, Stacy Haiduk (Newton's offscreen girlfriend) as Lana Lang, James Calvert (in Season One) as 'Jimmy Olsen'-ish T.J.
+White (son of Perry, and Clark's best friend), and a rather two-dimensional Scott Wells as Lex Luthor, the series offered far better FX than Superman's television incarnation of the 1950s, although most of the early plotlines were equally mediocre (with a few exceptions).
 The series did benefit, however, by the casting of veteran stars Stuart Whitman and Salome Jens as Jonathan and Martha Kent, and guest appearances by legendary actors like George Chakiris, James MacArthur, and a perfectly-cast Michael J. Pollard (as the comic book-inspired dimensional troublemaker, Mr. Mxyzptlk).

 Stacy Haiduk ('Lana Lang', 1988-1992)